tao08141/UDPlex/docs/RESTful_en.md

 ## Overview

-The API server provides RESTful API endpoints for monitoring and managing router component states.
-The server supports various component types including Listen, Forward, TCP Tunnel, and Load Balancer components.
+The API server provides a RESTful API interface for monitoring and managing the status of router components.
+The server supports multiple component types, including listen components, forward components, TCP tunnel components, load balancer components, and filter components.

 ## Configuration

-Add the following configuration to the configuration file:
+Add the following configuration to your config file:
 ```json
 {
   "api": {